survivejs/react-book/manuscript/09_linting_in_webpack.md

 ## Conclusion

-In this chapter you learned how to lint your code using webpack in various ways.
+In this chapter you learned how to lint your code using Webpack in various ways.
 It is one of those techniques that yields benefits over longer term as you get to fix possible problems before they become actual issues.